How to use the iota() function in C++

 The iota() method takes the following parameters:

-• First: Forward iterator for the initial position of the sequence to be written.
+• first: Forward iterator for the initial position of the sequence to be written.

-• Last: Forward iterator for the final position of the sequence to be written.
+• last: Forward iterator for the final position of the sequence to be written.

-• Value: Initial value for the accumulator.
+• val: Initial value for the accumulator.

 Forward iterators are iterators that can be used to access the sequence of elements in a range in the direction that goes from its beginning towards its end.